JunkaiDong/junkaidong.github.io/physics/orthogonalitycatastrophe.md

 Kohn and Majumdar confused Anderson with their paper in 1965 saying that if you turn on a scattering potential of arbitrary strength in the Fermi liquid it wouldn't create singularities at the Fermi surface.
 This was perplexing, because at some point, a bound state will form.

-Let us instead think about the problem in the following way, following Anderson's masterpiece in [[1](https://doi.org/10.1103/PhysRevLett.18.1049)].
+Let us instead think about the problem in the following way, following Anderson's masterpiece in[^1].
 Let us calculate the overlap of the electronic ground state with no potential turned on and the ground state with the potential turned on: this will serve as a test for the validity of perturbation theory.

 Before we turn on the interactions, the radial eigenstates are